Sectarianism: Polemics against the term "sectarianism"

-Alternative: Sectarianization
+Alternative: sectarianization

 Hashemi and Postel and other scholars differentiate between "sectarianism" and "sectarianization".
 While "sectarianism" describes antipathy, prejudice, and discrimination between subdivisions within a group, e.g. based on their religious or ethnic identity, the latter describes a process mobilized by political actors operating within authoritarian contexts to pursue their political goals that involve popular mobilization around religious or identity markers.
-The use of the word sectarianism to explain sectarian violence and its upsurge in i.e. the Middle East is insufficient, as it does not take into account complex political realities.
+The use of the word sectarianism to explain sectarian violence and its upsurge, i.e. in the Middle East, is insufficient as it does not take into account complex political realities.
 In the past and present, religious identities have been politicized and mobilized by state actors inside and outside of the Middle East in pursuit of political gain and power.
 The term sectarianization conceptualizes this notion.
 Sectarianization is an active, multi-layered process and a set of practices, not a static condition, that is set in motion and shaped by political actors pursuing political goals.
 The sectarianization thesis focuses on the intersection of politics and sectarian identity from a top-down state-centric perspective.
 Sectarianization would be more precise if you're referring to how sectarian identities and divisions are systematically created or reinforced by the state or other institutions, while sectarianism would be more appropriate when discussing the ideology or attitude that underpins sectarian divisions.
 While religious identity is salient in the Middle East and has contributed to and intensified conflicts across the region, it is the politicization and mobilization of popular sentiments around certain identity markers ("sectarianization") that explains the extent and upsurge of sectarian violence in the Middle East.
 The Ottoman Tanzimat, European colonialism and authoritarianism are key in the process of sectarianization in the Middle East.

-Alternative: Sectarian as a prefix
+Alternative: sectarian as a prefix

 Haddad argues "sectarianism" cannot capture sectarian relations in reality nor represent the complex expressions of sectarian identities.
 Haddad calls for an abandonment of -ism in "sectarianism" in scholarly research as it "has overshadowed the root" and direct use of 'sectarian' as a qualifier to "direct our analytical focus towards understanding sectarian identity".
 Sectarian identity is "simultaneously formulated along four overlapping, interconnected and mutually informing dimensions: doctrinal, subnational, national, and transnational".
 The relevance of these factors is context-dependent and works on four layers in chorus.
 The multi-layered work provides more clarity and enables more accurate diagnoses of problems at certain dimensions to find more specific solutions.